denten-books/plain-text/0-intro.md

 computing privilege maximizing system--centric ideals like efficiency, speed, performance, or security.

 The use of plain text implies also an ethics of reading and writing.
-It therefore further identifies an interpretive stance one can assume in relation to the making and the unmaking of literary artifacts.
+The title therefore further identifies an interpretive stance one can assume in relation to the making and the unmaking of literary artifacts.
 Besides visible content, all contemporary documents carry with them a layer of hidden information.